Gerry Arambala (full name often listed as Gerry F. Arambala) is a Filipino philosopher and academic based in Mindanao, Philippines.

 He has presented papers at conferences, including events linked to the Social Ethics Society and international public health/philosophy gatherings.

-He is a philosophy educator, department head, and researcher focused on politically engaged philosophy in the Philippine (especially Mindanao) context.
+He is a philosophy educator focused on politically engaged philosophy in the Philippines (especially Mindanao) context.